Vitamin B12 or folate deficiency anaemia

 In some cases, improving your diet can help treat the condition and prevent it coming back.

-Vitamin B12 is found in meat, fish, eggs, dairy products, yeast extract (such as Marmite) and specially fortified foods.
+Vitamin B12 is found in meat, fish, eggs, dairy products and specially fortified foods.

 Good sources of folate include green vegetables, such as broccoli, brussels sprouts and peas.